redhat-cop/infra.aap_configuration/README.md

 ### Automate the Automation

 Every Ansible Controller instance has it's own particularities and needs.
-Every administrator team has it's own practices and costumes.
-This collection allows to addapt to every needs, from small to large scale, having the objects distributed across multiple environments and leveraging Automation Webhook that can be used to link a Git repository and Ansible automation natively.
+Every administrator team has it's own practices and customs.
+This collection allows adaptation to every need, from small to large scale, having the objects distributed across multiple environments and leveraging Automation Webhook that can be used to link a Git repository and Ansible automation natively.

 A complete example of how to use all of the roles present in the collection is available at the following [README.md](roles/filetree_create/automatetheautomation.md), where all the phases to allow CI/CD for the Controller Configuration are provided.

 #### Scale at your needs

-The input data can be organized in a very flexible way, letting the user to use from a single file to an entire file tree to store the controller objects definitions, which could be used as a logical segregation of different applications, as needed in real scenarios.
+The input data can be organized in a very flexible way, letting the user use anything from a single file to an entire file tree to store the controller objects definitions, which could be used as a logical segregation of different applications, as needed in real scenarios.

 ### Controller Export